Recipe Overview

 • Cover jars and cool to room temperature before moving to the fridge.

 • Refrigerate at least 24 hours before eating.
-Cauliflower pickles will keep in the fridge for 3-4 weeks.

 Notes

-• You can increase the sugar for a sweet pickle, or make the pickles without sugar.
+• Sweetness: You can increase the sugar for a sweet pickle, or make the pickles without sugar.
 A little sugar does temper the acidity of the vinegar but it’s technically optional.

-• Other types of vinegar that will work: Apple cider vinegar or rice vinegar.
+• Vinegar: Other types of vinegar that will work: Apple cider vinegar or rice vinegar.
 We do not recommend using balsamic or malt vinegars.

 Video